Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

 LDS is traditionally presented on binary search problems, i.e., each non-leaf node has exactly two child nodes.
 However, the branching factor in DLTS is not restricted to two.
 We adopt the generalized LDS scheme of~\cite{furcy2005}, in which child nodes are ordered, and the discrepancy is computed as the number of nodes away from the recommended node. \cite{furcy2005} also use a hash table to prevent cycles, however we do not implement this.

 LDS is often implemented in an iterative process, in which a DFS explores all nodes of discrepancy 0, followed by a new DFS exploring nodes with discrepancy 1, then 2, and so on (see~\cite{korf1996}).
 While the method of~\cite{korf1996} avoids visiting any leaf node more than once, internal tree nodes can be visited multiple times.
-Querying the policy and value networks in our tree search is computationally expensive, so we do not want to repeat this work.
+Querying the branching and bounding networks in our tree search is computationally expensive, so we do not want to repeat this work.
 We therefore use a priority queue approach instead of an iterative DFS, as shown in Algorithm~\ref{alg:lds}.

-The algorithm accepts the parameters $s$, which is the same as in the DFS, $\delta^I$, which indicates whether or not to use a binning mechanism for the discrepancy (described later), $b$, which is the number of bins to use, and $z$, which is the minimum depth from which to apply the discrepancy search.
+The algorithm accepts the parameters $n, k, d, p, \ub_{ini}$, which are the same as in the DFS.
 The algorithm starts by initializing the best known solution to nothing ($\emptyset$) and creates a priority queue with the root node solution.
 The algorithm then loops until the queue is empty, popping the node with the lowest discrepancy.
-We note that if $\sdepth(s) < z$, then we set the discrepancy of the node to 0 for the purposes of the queue.
+We note that if $\sdepth(n) < z$, then we set the discrepancy of the node to 0 for the purposes of the queue (with $z$ being a tunable parameter).
 This allows the search to open more nodes at the top of the tree before applying LDS.
 Ties between nodes of equal discrepancy are broken by examining nodes of higher depth first (i.e., those nodes closest to a leaf node) as in~\cite{sellmann2002}.
 If the popped node is the best seen so far, $\bestm{}$ is updated.
-Then, the value network is queried (depending on the value of $k$) and the child nodes are pruned if it is determined that they would be too expensive.
-Otherwise, branching is performed, using only those branches allowed by the policy network as in the DFS.
+Then, the bounding network is queried (depending on the value of $k$) and the child nodes are pruned if it is determined that they would be too expensive.
+Otherwise, branching is performed, using only those branches allowed by the branching network as in the DFS.